1) Elgin Baylor (’71-’72 Lakers)

 20) Caron Butler (’10-’11 Mavericks)

-Beyond superstar centerpiece Dirk Nowitzki, the ’10-’11 Mavericks also featured numerous NBA veterans with sentimental success stories.
-Jason Kidd, Tyson Chandler, Peja Stojakovic, Shawn Marion, Brendan Haywood, and Jason Terry all made major contributions to the team and won their first, and ultimately only career title.
+The ’10-’11 Mavericks featured numerous NBA veterans with sentimental success stories.
+Beyond Dirk Nowitzki, there was also Jason Kidd, Tyson Chandler, Peja Stojakovic, Shawn Marion, Brendan Haywood, and Jason Terry winning their first, and ultimately only career title.
 You can place Butler on that list as well, but he was unfortunately watching the Finals from the bench, wearing street clothes.
-After five seasons with the Wizards that included two All-Star appearances and zero playoff series wins, Butler was traded to the Mavericks in 2010 and became the starting small forward on a title contender.
 In a January 2011 game against the Bucks, Butler suffered a nasty tendon rupture in his right knee, leaving him sidelined indefinitely.
 It’s a testament to Butler’s toughness and resilience that he actually came close to returning during the 2011 NBA Finals but ultimately wasn’t cleared by doctors.
 He did come back in ’11-’12 but was never quite the same, struggling to stay effective in short stints with the Clippers, Bucks, Thunder, Pistons, and Kings before retiring in 2016.

 21) Jack Haley (’95-’96 Bulls)